trustsoothe/vault/README.md

 ## What is Soothe Vault?

-A secure, user-friendly multi-blockchain wallet for managing digital assets with encryption, easy sync & web3 connectivity.
+Is a secure, user-friendly multi-blockchain wallet for managing digital assets with encryption, easy sync & web3 connectivity.
 Whether you are a seasoned blockchain user or new to the technology, Soothe Vault helps you seamlessly connect to multiple blockchains, including Pocket Network (POKT), Ethereum and Cosmos.